Poncke Princen: Colonial service

-A crucial decision

 When he arrived in the Indies, Princen was charged with desertion.
 On 22 October 1947, he was sentenced to twelve months' imprisonment for desertion, but he was returned to active service after four months at the Tjisaroea Prison Camp, the remainder of his sentence being suspended.

-He was increasingly unhappy with the haughty and contemptuous attitude of fellow soldiers to the local population, and he was present at some bloody incidents which greatly increased his disaffection.
+He was increasingly unhappy with the haughty and contemptuous attitude of fellow soldiers to the local population, and he was present at some violent incidents which greatly increased his disaffection.
 As he many years later explained, "An adolescence under Nazi rule and two years in German imprisonment has directed my life and made me fight against cruelty.
 I thought the Indonesians were right.
-I thought they should be the ones to decide their own future. ... ...
-I was disgusted with the Dutch killing people I admired”.
+I thought they should be the ones to decide their own future. (...)
+I was disgusted with the Dutch killing people I admired".

 In January 1948, the United Nations brokered a fragile cease-fire, but almost immediately both sides violated the truce in multiple incidents and the Dutch forces made preparations for a new operation against the rebel forces.

-It was at this time, while being on leave at Sukabumi, that Princen took on 25 September 1948, the irrevocable step which shaped the rest of his life.
-He crossed the Line of Demarcation into rebel-held territory, and via Semarang reached Yogyakarta, the provisional capital of the self-proclaimed Indonesian Republic – where the suspicious Indonesian nationalists promptly threw him into their own prison.
+It was at this time, while being on leave at Sukabumi, that Princen crossed the Line of Demarcation into rebel-held territory, and via Semarang reached Yogyakarta, the provisional capital of the self-proclaimed Indonesian Republic – where the suspicious Indonesian nationalists threw him into prison.